TheMEMOLab/Bio326-NMBU/Doc/Introduction_to_Metagenomics_+_start_your_assembly.md

 #SBATCH --partition=normal

 # Define IO
-INPUT="output/filtlong/output.fastq.gz"
+in="output/filtlong/output.fastq.gz"
-OUTPUT="output/flye" # Note: this is a directory, not a file.
+out="output/flye" # Note: this is a directory, not a file.

 # Make sure that the output directory exists
-#mkdir --parents $OUTPUT
+#mkdir --parents $out

 flye \
-    --nano-raw $INPUT \
+    --nano-raw $in \
     --meta \
     --threads $SLURM_NPROCS \
-    --out-dir $OUTPUT \
+    --out-dir $out \
     --iterations 2

 ```